Media in New York City: Film

-New York was, and to a certain extent still is, also important within the animation industry.
+New York was also important within the animation industry, and remains so to an extent.
 Until 1938, it served as the home of Fleischer Studios (who produced the Popeye, Betty Boop, and Color Classics shorts for Paramount Pictures) as well as the Van Beuren Studios (who produced animated shorts for RKO Radio Pictures) until 1937.
-It would later be the home for Famous Studios (who replaced Fleischer Studios and continued the production of Popeye shorts for Paramount) from 1943 to the 1960s.
-Its current position in the animation world is as an alternative to Los Angeles (where most U.S. animation is produced), and the city now houses several schools and school programs concerning animation, and stands as a source of work for animators working for any medium, from advertising to film.
+New York was later the home for Famous Studios (who replaced Fleischer Studios and continued the production of Popeye shorts for Paramount) from 1943 to the 1960s.
+Its current position in the animation world is as an alternative to Los Angeles (where most U.S. animation is produced.
+The city now houses several schools and school programs concerning animation, and is a source of work for animators working for any medium, from advertising to film.

 Silvercup Studios has expanded in Long Island City, Queens with numerous soundstages, production and studio support space, offices for media and entertainment companies, stores, 1,000 apartments in high-rise towers, a catering hall and a cultural institution, built at the edge of the East River in Queens, overlooking Manhattan, and maintaining its status as the largest production house on the U.S. East Coast.
 Steiner Studios in Brooklyn still has the largest individual soundstage, however.
 Miramax Films, a Big Ten film studio, was the largest motion picture distribution and production company headquartered in the city until it moved to Burbank, California in January 2010.
 Many smaller independent producers and distributors are located in New York.